 By default, the EZ Mode screen appears when you enter the BIOS setup program.
 The EZ Mode provides you an overview of the basic system information, and allows you to select the display language, system performance mode and boot device priority.
-To access the Advanced Mode, click Exit/Advanced Mode, then select Advanced Mode.
+To access the Advanced Mode, click Exit/Advanced Mode, then select Advanced Mode or press F7 for the advanced BIOS settings.

 The default screen for entering the BIOS setup program can be changed.
-Refer to the Setup Mode item in section 2.7 Boot menu for details.
+Refer to the Setup Mode item in section 2.8 Boot menu for details.